 Let’s talk about alcohol because mama is thirsty for some Los Muertos Cocktail.
-Recommended by the waiter and description sounding so good we ordered up a pitcher for $48.
+Recommended by the waiter, the description sounded so good we ordered up a pitcher for $48.
 While this sounds like a lot, a single serving is $12.
-Oh my oh my did that hit the spot.
+My oh my, did that hit the spot!
 The Bacardi Rum, Passionfruit Serrano Syrup, and Lime made for a sweet and sour combination.
-With a strong alcohol flavor that will get you drunk.
+Plus, a strong alcohol flavor that will get you drunk.
 This beautiful drink is served with a giant ice cube and layers of yellow and orange colors.
-While its more of sipping drinks we easily enjoyed it in large quantities.
-A drink that will keep you warm during cold days.
+While it’s more of a sipping drink, we easily enjoyed it in large quantities.
+This is a drink that will keep you warm during cold days.
 Even the pitcher it arrives in is very cool.
-So far our favorite drink at Tico restaurant.
+So far, it’s our favorite drink at Tico restaurant.

-Time for dessert, its one of those sad and happy moments in a good dinner.
-On one side we are sorry that dinner is nearly over, but on another, we are so glad for some dessert.
+Time for dessert, one of those sad and happy moments in a good dinner.
+On the one side, we are sorry that dinner is nearly over, but on another, we are so glad for some dessert.
 Tico does not disappoint with their fantastic selection.
-Surprisingly they are large, so it doesn’t feel like tiny tapas and not too expensive so your wallet will be happy.
+Surprisingly, they are large, so it doesn’t feel like a tiny tapas and it isn’t too expensive so your wallet will also be happy.
 If you are not there for the food, the desserts are a good reason.
 Maybe an end to a beautiful date night with drinks and sweet things.

 Get creamy for some Passionfruit Creme Brulee.
 We always enjoy eating Creme Brulee for its hard melted sugar layer and smooth creamy interior.
 In this case, they used caramelized turbinado (brown sugar) to create a very thick layer.
-Must order for all the fans of this dessert.
-Portion wise its pretty standard size and well worth for $10.
+This is a must-order for fans of this dessert.
+Portion wise, it’s a pretty standard size, and well worth $10.

-Just look at this beauty, how can you not order Tre Leches Cake from Tico.
+Just look at this beauty, how can you not order Tre Leches Cake from Tico?
 Just in case this is your first time hearing about this dessert: 1) This is a sponge cake that soaked in evaporated milk, condensed milk, and heavy cream.
 2) You should order it next time.
-This dessert can is common in many Latin and Spanish restaurants in the DC area.
+This dessert is common in many Latin and Spanish restaurants in the DC area.
 The preparation processes of soaking in milk give this a very soft consistency.
-It’s like the dough is just as creamy as the cream on top.
-Served with fresh berries, candied almonds, caramel pink peppercorn, and mango sorbet.
+The cake is just as creamy as the cream on top!
+It’s served with fresh berries, candied almonds, caramel pink peppercorn, and mango sorbet.
 We just fell in love with the sorbet that made for a great texture and cool refreshing addition to every bite.
-Portion wise its just the right amount for $10.
-For such a low price for a tapas dish, there is enough to share with friends or date.
-Or be like us and eat the whole thing yourself (note: we shared it with friends)
+Portion wise, it’s just the right amount for $10.
+For such a low price for a tapas dish, there is enough to share with friends or dates.
+Or be like us and eat the whole thing yourself (note: we shared it with friends).

-Churros are one of those things we’ve had so much that we were a bit tired, but Tico’s Churros Con Dulce have revived our love for this dessert.
-These churros is another great dessert for a great price of $10.
+Churros are one of those things we’ve had so much of that we were a bit tired of them, but Tico’s Churros Con Dulce has revived our love for this dessert.
+These churros are another great dessert for a great price of $10.
 Every detail of this dessert was lovely and delicious that this sugar addict just fell in love.
 The crunchy churros were not the only great part of this dessert.
 It comes with super tasty Dulce de Leche Espuma which is creamy sweet milk for dipping churros.
-Plus very chocolaty tasting chocolate pearls.
+Plus, very chocolaty tasting chocolate pearls.
 Just in case you might think there are not enough desserty things in there.

 Caramelized Banana Split (5 NOMs)

-Banana Split may not sound very exciting, but Tico is changing that with their Caramelized Bana Split.
-While this is a tapas place, their desserts are far from it and will give a nice big sugar coma.
+A banana split may not sound very exciting, but Tico is changing that with their Caramelized Banana Split.
+While this is a tapas place, their desserts are far from it and will give you a nice big sugar coma.
 It might not look it, but a lot is going on there that makes it one of the best desserts.
 Chocolate gelato, peanut butter mousse, peanut crunch, Mexican chocolate sauce topped with cream and chocolate pearls.
-It was a smoothy chocolate joey in every spoon.
-With so many things it makes for a pretty heavy and very sugary treat.
+It was a smooth chocolate joy in every spoonful.
+With so many things, it makes for a pretty heavy and very sugary treat.
 Hence we have no complaints.
 You can and really should share this dessert with friends since you get a lot for $14.

 www.ticodc.com / Facebook / Twitter / Instagram / OpenTable / Yelp